thestormforge/self-guided-workshop/Java/module03/README.md

 ## Hands-on
 ### Clone examples repo

-If you have't completed this step from **MOD01**, change directory to a good working directory and then run<br>
+If you have't completed this step from **MOD01**, change directory to a good working directory and then run

     git clone https://github.com/thestormforge/examples.git